 Every year, Weavers of Orlando members donate items to sell in order to raise money for the guild’s general operational funds.
 Items come from members’ personal collections of rare or limited edition books and publications, yarns, woving, spinning wheels, looms, and other assorted tools.
 Some very unique and valuable items can be purchased at very affordable prices.
 The bidding becomes very lively.

-Each December, members gather to enjoy the holiday season with their fiber friends and families.
 Here are images from the 2016 Holiday luncheon, held at the Mount Dora, FL United Methodist Church.